Battle of Utica (49 BC): Preliminary operations

 After ordering his fleet to sail to Utica, Curio began his march there around the gulf.
 Within three days he had reached the southern bank of the Bagradas river.
 Leaving the infantry there with Rebilus, he took his cavalry and rode northward to scout out a camp near Utica, the Castra Cornelia, situated on a hill to the west of the town.
 From that position he was able to assess Varus's camp, which was situated next to the town, with his further side protected by Utica's north-eastern wall, while his nearer side was protected by the sea and an outdoor theatre, ensuring that his camp could only be approached by a narrow passage.
 Turning south, he noticed a stream of fugitives fleeing to the safety of Utica's walls, and he decided to attack the crowds to instil panic.
 This forced Varus to send 1,000 Numidian troops (600 cavalry and 400 soldiers) to their rescue.
-The two forces clashed and the Numidians, unused to close fighting, were repulsed, losing 120 men in the process, as the remainder of the troops retreated to the town.
+The two forces clashed and the Numidians, unused to close quarters fighting, were repulsed, losing 120 men in the process, as the remainder of the troops retreated to the town.

 Next, Curio, observing that some 200 ships containing the supplies for Varus's army lay unprotected in Utica's harbour, and that his fleet was already in position, decided to take possession of the supplies.
 He ordered the captains of the vessels to remove their cargoes and place them on the shore, next to where Curio was planning to make his camp.
 After threatening to kill them, they complied and promptly set sail after they had emptied their holds.